 Damien Miles-Paulson teaches slow dancing, writes and doesn’t worry about his online presence*.
 He is a founding member of the now disbanded experimental German noise band, Flu Shot.
 He lives and walks in Seattle.
-His stories, poems and sounds can be found at The Whole Beast Rag, The Washington Square Review, theNewerYork, Alice Blue Review, Marco Polo Arts Mag, Everyday Genius and Axolotl.
-He can be reached at firstname.lastname@example.org and @DMilesPaulson…
+His stories, poems and sounds can be found at The Whole Beast Rag, The Washington Square Review, theNewerYork, Alice Blue Review, Marco Polo Arts Mag, Everyday Genius, Axolotl and (in the near future) The Alarmist.
+He can be reached at email@example.com and @DMilesPaulson…

 “Stories from a Broken Pact,” The Washington Square Review #32

 “On Drones,” Whole Beast Rag # 6: Idol

 (as WBR has sadly closed their doors, you can find this story below)

 “A Year on the Beach in Afghanistan,” Marco Polo Arts Mag